 Depending on the amount of paperwork depends on the filing system needed.
 If there are only a few records, then a folder or you may need a lever arch file to keep the sales and purchase separately.
 You will need a filing system which can either be month by month are alphabetical by supplier and customer.

 How often should I complete Accounts?
-How often you complete the accounting records depends on the size of the information you are recording.
-A large business will need information on a daily basis and will have a team to do the work.
-A small business may only have a few records and just needs to get the figures for the year end.
+How frequently you complete the accounting records depends on the size of the information you are recording.
+A large business will need information daily and will have a team to do the work.
+A small business may only have a few records and needs to get the figures for the year-end.
 Most require the information on a weekly or monthly basis.

 Accounts each year will have to be submitted to either Companies House for Limited Companies, or HMRC if you are self-employed.